Generalized Redundant Calibration of Radio Interferometers: Introduction

 Large interferometric radio arrays require a large number of calibration parameters.
-It was soon noticed that arrays of indistinguishable elements on regular lattice posses strong redundancy.
-The total number of possible pairs of antennas, corresponding to the total number of measured visibilities scales squarely with the number of elements in the array.
-On the other hand the number unique baselines (given by the number of unique separation vectors between all possible pairs of antenas) scale only linearly with the number of elements.
+It was soon noticed that arrays of indistinguishable elements on regular lattice possess strong redundancy.
+The total number of possible pairs of antennas, corresponding with the total number of measured visibilities, scales with the square of the number of elements in the array.
+On the other hand the number of unique baselines (given by the number of unique separation vectors between all possible pairs of antennas) scales only linearly with the number of elements.
 Since all baselines made of identical elements and spanning the same distance vector should measure the same signal, we can use this to back out calibration factors of individual antennas, without ever knowing anything about the actual sky signal.
-The solution is unique up to intrinsic degeneracies of the system corresponding to the overal shift, scaling in amplitude and translation of the sky signal (i.e. applying a phase gradient across the u-v plane).
-This calibration procedure is known a redundant calibration and has been worked in detail in \cite{2010MNRAS.408.1029L} and \cite{2016ApJ...826..181D}.
+The solution is unique up to intrinsic degeneracies of the system corresponding to the overall shift, scaling in amplitude, and translation of the sky signal (i.e. applying a phase gradient across the u-v plane).
+This calibration procedure is known as redundant calibration and has been worked in detail in \cite{2010MNRAS.408.1029L} and \cite{2016ApJ...826..181D}.

 Unfortunately, it soon became clear that real arrays are much less redundant for the simplest form of redundant calibration to be sufficient.
-For example \cite{2003.08399} study redundancy in HERA and found that real-life non-redundancy produces spurious temporal structure in gain solutions.
-In \cite{2101.02684} the shortcomings of redundant calibration for HERA are further studied in simulations.
+For example \cite{2003.08399} studied redundancy in HERA and found that real-life non-redundancy produces spurious temporal structure in gain solutions. \pa{ Other works such as \cite{2101.02684, Joseph_2018_BIAS,wieringa1992investigation,Zheng_2014,Zheng_2016,Orosz_2019} discuss the shortcomings and possible solutions of redundant calibration in both real telescope arrays and simulations.}